Sportswear: Sales trends for activewear

-A woman wearing sports bra and boyshorts, which were conventionally women's sportswear but are now also worn as casuals or athleisure by women in the West.
+A woman wearing sports bra and boyshorts, which were conventionally women's sportswear but are now also worn as casuals or athleisure by them in the West.

 As activewear becomes more fashionable and more popular with consumers, sales have increased.
 Activewear market was valued at $351,164 million in 2017, and is projected to hit $546,802 million by 2024, at a CAGR of 6.5% from 2018 to 2024.
 North America dominated the global activewear market in 2017, accounting for 42.3% of the total revenue.

 Some analysts attribute the growth in sales to an intrinsic change in the way activewear is designed.
 "Historically, what had been available to women were items based on a men's item that were just made smaller and turned a flattering color like pink," said Scott Key, senior vice president and general manager of Athleta.
 "Women athletes expected more."

 Designers have recognized this "crossover" between exercise and fashion as a major opportunity for growth.
 It also synchronises with anoverall trend in American fashion towards a more casual style of dress.
 The trend has been so popular that it has spawned a new category of casual clothing, athleisure.

 Gender difference

 Tennis player Maria Sharapova in different types of women's clothing- miniskirt (left), minidress (centre) and shorts (right).

-In sports like tennis, while men generally wear shorts (along with T-shirt or sleeveless shirt), in case of women there is an option of wearing miniskirt, skort or shorts (along with top), as well as minidress (which is a single clothing combining miniskirt and top).
+In sports such as tennis, while men generally wear shorts (along with T-shirt or sleeveless shirt), in case of women there is an option of wearing miniskirt, skort or shorts (along with top), as well as minidress (which is a single clothing combining miniskirt and top).

 Some men are known to weightlift in jeans.
 According to Mia Erickson, "In a world where even the most amateur of exercise enthusiasts have access to the most elite (and affordable) workout wear, denim is rapidly gaining popularity in gyms around the world, endorsed by countless celebrities too."
-Notable celebrities who have popularised training in jeans include Lenny Kravitz and Robert F. Kennedy Jr. Similarly, according to Erickson, "a new breed of denim-clad fitness influencers has emerged online", which include the world record holder for pull-ups, Truett Hanes (known for even running marathons under 2 hrs 40 minutes wearing jeans), and boxy strong grip specialist Daniel Strauss.
+Notable celebrities who have popularised training in jeans include Lenny Kravitz and Robert F. Kennedy Jr. Similarly, according to Erickson, "a new breed of denim-clad fitness influencers has emerged online", which include the world record holder for pull-ups, Truett Hanes (known for running marathons under 2 hrs 40 minutes wearing jeans), and boxy strong grip specialist Daniel Strauss.